tanim0la/stack-pasta/README.md

 # 🍝 Stack-Pasta 🍝

-This extension makes life eaiser for HUFFOOOORS, as it copies and updates previous stack comment and paste in the next line (pasta 🍝).
+This VScode extension makes life eaiser for HUFFOOOORS, as it copies and updates previous stack comment and paste in the next line (pasta 🍝).

+## How To Use

+Search for "Stack Pasta" on VSCode, install and start Huffing.

 ## Features